SangeetAgarwal/SecuringAppsWithOAuth2AndOIDC/README.md

 ## Setup

 1. Clone the repository.
-2. Open the solution in Visual Studio and ensure that `Multiple startup projects` radio button is selected and that all the projects are selected as Start.
+2. Open the solution in Visual Studio and ensure that `Multiple startup projects` radio button is selected and that all the projects have the `Start` action.
 3. The user dB database must be created and seeded.
 To do this, open the Package Manager Console and ensure that the default project is set to `MakeBitByte.IDP`.
     Then run the following command - `update-database -Context UserDbContext`